tpetricek/TomaspNet.Website/source/blog/2013/deep-dives-update.md

 would think (and 10 people cannot write a book in 1/10 of the time :-)), but now that the holidays are almost over, you can expect more frequent updates again!

-First of all, I shoud mention that you can buy [the Early Access preview](http://www.manning.com/petricek2/) of the book from Manning and there is already one [in advance review of the book](http://blogs.tedneward.com/2013/01/05/Review+In+Advance+F+Deep+Dives.aspx) from Ted Neward (thanks!) who says:
+First of all, I should mention that you can buy [the Early Access preview](http://www.manning.com/petricek2/) of the book from Manning and there is already one [in advance review of the book](http://blogs.tedneward.com/2013/01/05/Review+In+Advance+F+Deep+Dives.aspx) from Ted Neward (thanks!) who says: